NMAI-lab/AirSimNavigatingCar/SAVE-master/README.md

 How to use AirSim with ROS:
 https://microsoft.github.io/AirSim/docs/ros/

+The `settings.json` in this folder contains camera settings that are needed to use the Lane Keep Assist.
+The resolution and other camera parameters should not be changed unless the LKA ROS node is changed as well.

+#### Note

 All commands below must be run in a ROS console.
 A ROS console is one which has been setup with the appropriate setup scripts and has the necessary environment variables setup.